kubos/kubos/docs/sdk-reference.md

         $ kubos build -- -v

+Note: The Kubos CLI commands have their own specific arguments that can be used.
+There are also global arguments (like `--verbose` or `-v`) a double hyphen `--` separates the command specific arguments from the global arguments

 Clean command:

         $ kubos clean

 ## Linking local modules & targets

-The Kubos-cli comes with all of the latest KubOS modules and targets pre-packaged and pre-linked.
+The Kubos CLI comes with all of the latest KubOS modules and targets pre-packaged and pre-linked.
 If a module or target needs to be modified locally, the cli comes with the ability to link that local module into the build process.

 ##### Linking modules: